This post was reviewed by our Director of Clinical Excellence and Oversight.

 - Intermittent: With an intermittent monitor, you scan the sensor with a reader or smartphone to see your glucose level.
 This means there are no alarms with this type of CGM; you check your levels manually.

 - Real-time: A real-time monitor is consistently tracking your levels and alerting you about any significant changes.
 Alarms go off to let you know if there is an issue with your glucose level.

 There are pros and cons to both types of CGMs.
 If you are considering using a CGM, it is best to talk with your doctor about the kind that is right for you.

 Knowledge is Power

 The benefits of using a CGM are numerous: The freedom of potentially reducing or eliminating the need for fingersticks can save time and money.
-The continuous monitoring shows you exactly how meals, physical activity, medication, and time of day affect your blood sugar level.
+The continuous monitoring shows the patient or the caregiver exactly how meals, physical activity, medication, and time of day affect your blood sugar level.
 With this information, you and your doctor can work on a treatment plan that is customized to you.

-A CGM can also help you be more active because of its ability to predict highs and lows.
+A CGM can also help you be more active because of its ability to predict how quickly blood sugar is rising or falling.
 Imagine knowing where your blood sugar will be an hour from now before going on a hike or hitting the gym.
 This feature can help you or your loved one avoid potentially life-threatening situations.